c-blake/nimp/README.md

 authors decide -- on just about everything (combined w/a resolution I have made to be a "less abstract" complainer).
 Instead of trusting package authors to write a task that installs a binary executable, `nimble` tries to guess all it needs to do that.
-This ends with second-guessing package authors too much and making the whole problem harder.
+This ends with second-guessing package authors too much & making the whole problem harder.

 As one example, nimble wants both specific and suspect "package structure" and